Azure/AppService/_posts/2021-01-07-java-stacks-update.md

   - 8.0.265
   - 7.0.272

 Eclipse Foundation has deprecated Jetty 9.1 and 9.3 ([source](https://www.eclipse.org/jetty/download.php)), so these runtimes are no longer shown on the Portal.
-You can still [create sites with these versions](TODO).
+You can still [create sites with these versions](https://docs.microsoft.com/en-us/azure/app-service/overview#built-in-languages-and-frameworks).
 Tomcat 8.0 has [reached End-Of-Life](https://tomcat.apache.org/tomcat-80-eol.html) and will also be hidden in an upcoming Portal update.

 ## Linux

 - JBoss EAP is now available with Java 11
   - JBoss EAP now has an "auto-update" option.
-This currently uses JBoss 7.2 but will automaticall use the latest JBoss versions as they are added.
+This option currently uses JBoss 7.2 but will automatically use the latest JBoss versions as they are added.
+- New Java versions
+  - 8u252
+  - 11.0.7
+- New Tomcat versions
+  - 9.0.37
+  - 8.5.57